NicolasRichard1997/MGL-869-A24-Laboratoire_Equipe_7/README.md

 The code is spread out in three notebooks, organized as follows.
 Execute it sequentially

 ### 1. Data Extraction
 The data extraction process begins with utilizing a the *Data_Extraction.ipynb* that contains the necessary code to efficiently gather and preprocess bug reports from Jira.
 The first step involves fetching these bug reports, followed by removing redundant entries and concatenating the data to ensure a streamlined dataset.
 Once the bug reports are curated, the next phase identifies the specific Java and C++ files affected by these bugs, providing a clear focus for subsequent analysis.

+### 2. UND Data Collection
-Additionally, independent variables for each file across different versions of Hive are gathered using SciTools Understand, facilitating a comprehensive understanding of the factors influencing bug occurrences.
+Independent variables for each file across different versions of Hive are gathered using *SciTools Understand*, facilitating a comprehensive understanding of the factors influencing bug occurrences.

-### 2. Data Cleanup
+### 3. Data Cleanup
 Following the extraction, the *Data_Cleanup.ipynb* stage ensures that the dataset is refined and ready for analysis.
 This involves identifying files that contain bugs, which helps in isolating the problematic areas within the codebase.
 Further refinement is achieved by adding classes and methods to the processed files, enriching the dataset with relevant structural information.
 This meticulous cleanup process is crucial for maintaining data integrity and enhancing the accuracy of the subsequent modeling and analysis steps.

 ### 3. Data Partition_Trainning